 8. Bikini Babe

 If you’re going to a festival in a desert or on a rather hot day, no one would blame you for pulling out the bikini (or swimsuit).
-Especially if you teamed it with some sort of sassy cover-up, or a sheer top and bottom.
+Especially if you teamed it with some sort of sassy cover-up, or a sheer top or bottom.

 After all, trying to decide what to wear to a festival when it’s scorching outside is difficult.
 Large crowds make it feel hotter and you don’t want to overheat as it can cause heat stroke.